-Phil is the Director of Impact Strategy Services at Eido Research, where we he works with Christian organisations to use research to turn their vision into impact.
+Phil is the Director of Impact Strategy Services at Eido Research, where he works with Christian organisations using research to turn their vision into impact.

 At Eido, we are motivated by Lee Bolman’s quote that ‘a vision without a strategy remains an illusion.’
 Churches and Christian organisations are full of vision for how to change and reach the world for Christ, and more and more want to measure their impact to show they are doing so – but we often came across organisations who struggle to articulate their strategy to make that impact likely to occur.

 One of my favourite experiences is engaging with a new partner and hearing the vision for their organisation and God’s Kingdom.
 Many of my conversations begin with clients asking, “please help us measure our impact.”
 This is a major part of what Eido helps organisations to achieve, but sometimes it can be the wrong place to start.
 Impact increases both when we measure it and when we centre our thinking around the impact we want to see.
 So much can be done to articulate impact more powerfully before we start to collect data.

 To help overcome this issue we created our Impact Strategy Model (ISM).